victorliu-sq/PaperWriting/BambooSMP.md

 ## LA

-After constructing the PRMatrix, we have established the foundation for a locality-aware sequential implementation of the GS algorithm.
+After constructing the PRMatrix, we have established the groundwork for a locality-aware sequential implementation of the GS algorithm.